esl/MongooseIM/doc/modules/mod_global_distrib.md

 Connections between nodes in distinct datacenters are opened on the first request and then maintained as long as the destination endpoint is present in Redis.
 When a node needs to connect to a remote cluster, specified number of connections are opened to every endpoint reported by that datacenter.
 Global distribution features automatic rebalancing feature that will "disable" connections when their respective endpoints disappear from Redis.
-In case when a new endpoint is recongnised, a new pool of connections is created.
+A new pool of connections is created each time a new endpoint is recognised.
 Whenever a node receives a message that is determined (by consulting the session table) to be destined for another datacenter, the routing procedure in the current datacenter is interrupted, the message is transported to the other datacenter via the dedicated connections, and the routing procedure is restarted there by a dedicated (but potentially short lived) worker process bound to the sender's JID (or subdomain if the sender's JIDs does not belong to the globally distributed domain).
 Client's process binds itself to a connection to a remote datacenter on first use, and henceforth always uses this connection to route messages directed to this datacenter.
 This - along with the dedicated worker process on the receiver's side - ensures that simple cross-datacenter messages between two entities are delivered in their sending order.